Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/operational-excellence/readme.md

 ### Alerting and Remediation
 Utilizing platform and workload data and proactively addressing escalations such as downtime, increased performance, and security alerts.
-Assigning roles and responsibilities using the least privilege will ensure that more permissions are not given than needed and that the permissions are appropriate to the role assigned.
-Accounts and roles can map to a RACI.

 ### Disk Expansion
 Azure VMware solution makes it possible to expand the environment with minimal user input.
 If manually expanding the contract, it should be documented who will perform these activities and how to do it.
+AVS operators should ensure there is node reservation available for growing the environment as needed.

 ### Tagging and Patch management